-Around 65,000 children are in foster care across the UK and sadly, this continues to rise every year.
+More than 82,000 children are in foster care in England and sadly, this continues to rise every year.
 Many of these children will have experienced, or are at high risk of, neglect or abuse.
 Other times, a parent may become so unwell that they’re no longer able to care for them.
 There are many different reasons for a child to be taken into care.

 As a therapeutic fostering agency, we work with some of the most vulnerable children, who often have more complex needs.
 Our foster parents are given a high level of specialist support from an entire team of professionals – including therapists, social workers and educational experts – to build brighter futures for children in care.

 Reason for children to be taken into care

 - Physical abuse – often, a pattern of unexplained injuries - such as bumps, bruises, broken bones and scolds – are found on a child’s body which raises concern with the local authority.
 Physical harm is intentional for cases where a child is taken into foster care under these circumstances.

 - Emotional abuse – this type of abuse is more difficult to spot than physical harm.
 However, emotional abuse can involve deliberately trying to scare, humiliate, isolate or ignore a child.
 Having an emotionally abusive parent can have a detrimental effect on a child’s emotional development and mental health.

 - Sexual abuse – children who are sexually abused are often forced or tricked into partaking in sexual activities and often this is by someone they know.
 Children who have been sexually abused may be afraid to tell anybody about it or, in some cases, they’re simply not aware that it was wrong.